-A highly interesting point in Germany for many is that if you set up a GmbH, you, as the managing director, can get a visa and stay permit in Germany.
+A highly interesting point for many is that if you set up a GmbH in Germany, you, as the managing director, can get a visa and stay permit in Germany.
 Obviously the company needs to become active and actually do something but this is a relatively quick and easy way to gain entry into Germany.
 For this you would need to set up a GmbH (a limited liability company).

 Germany being Germany will require quite a bit of paperwork and it takes quite a while to get a GmbH registered and ready to start trading.
 It can easily take 2-3 months.